-Family and Friends Remember Leland Speed
+Family and friends remember Leland Speed

-The Mississippi development authority says it mourns the loss of their former director.

 The Downtown Jackson Partners, a company Leland Speed founded, was formally headed by Ben Allen.
-Allen tells 12 News’ Gary Burton he’s not just an ordinary friend of Leland Speed, he’s his best friend.
+Allen said he’s not just an ordinary friend of Speed, he’s his best friend.
 The two gained a strong connection 1997 when Allen was running for city council.

-Allen describes his buddy as a brilliant, competitive, Christian man, that was always positive.

 Even as a successful businessman, Speed wanted communities in Mississippi to thrive.